+Independence confirmation

-Independence confirmation We confirm the audit engagement team, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloitte network firms are independent of the Fund and Authority and will reconfirm our independence and objectivity to the Audit Committee for the year ending 31 March 2022 in our final report to the Audit Committee.
+We confirm the audit engagement team, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloitte network firms are independent of the Fund and Authority and will reconfirm our independence and objectivity to the Audit Committee for the year ending 31 March 2022 in our final report to the Audit Committee.

 In considering the requirements of Auditor Guidance Note 01 (issued by the National Audit Office) and the Ethical Standard 2019 to report all significant facts and matters that may bear upon our integrity, objectivity and independence, though not meeting the defined criteria for an affiliate of an audited entity, we have taken account of the tax and internal audit services provided to Border to Coast Partnership by Deloitte.
 To this effect we have documented our assessment concerned with the delivery of services to, and the receipt of fees from, Border to Coast Pension Partnership, along with our assessment on the opinion of a reasonable and informed third party on these services.

+Fees

-Fees Our initial audit fee for the year ended 31 March 2022 is £31,833 for the Fund and the Authority.
+Our initial audit fee for the year ended 31 March 2022 is £31,833 for the Fund and the Authority.
 The fee reflected here is the scale fee.
-In line with recent PSAA correspondence that scale fees should be negotiated by individual s151 officers, we are in discussion with the Authority regarding the current level of fee which we deem to be too low given the size and complexity of the body, and which also needs to take into account the revised approach to Value for Money reporting in the current year.
+In line with PSAA correspondence, we have been in discussion with the Authority regarding the current level of fee which needs to take into account the revised approach to Value for Money reporting in the current and prior year.
+We have proposed an additional fee of £7,745 for the additional work on the Value for Money reporting in 2020/21 and £6,080 for 2021/22.
+We have also been required to perform additional audit procedures as a result of the general ledger migration.
+We have proposed a fee of £2,347 for this work.
+These additional fees are subject to approval by the PSAA.

 The above fee excludes the cost of providing IAS 19 letters to other local authorities that will be recharged by the Fund to the other local authorities.

 The above fees exclude VAT.

+Non-audit services

-Non-audit services In our opinion there are no inconsistencies between the FRC's Ethical Standard and the Fund's policy for the supply of non-audit services or any apparent breach of that policy.
-We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.
-Ethical Standard 2019 The standard classes pension schemes as 'other entities of public interest' where assets are greater than £1bn and there are more than 10,000 members.
+In our opinion there are no inconsistencies between the FRC's Ethical Standard and the Fund's policy for the supply of non-audit services or any apparent breach of that policy.

+We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.

+Ethical Standard 2019

+The standard classes pension schemes as 'other entities of public interest' where assets are greater than £1bn and there are more than 10,000 members.
 As a result, non audit services will be limited primarily to reporting accountant work, audit related and other regulatory and assurance services.
 All other advisory services to these entities, their UK parents and world-wide subs will be prohibited.

-Appendix 5: Value for Money deadline extension
+Appendix 4: Value for Money deadline extension